René la Taupe: History and releases

-Reception
+Reception and controversies

-In late July 2010, the single reached number two on the SNEP French downloaded chart, behind Shakira's "Waka Waka (This Time for Africa)", the official song for the 2010 FIFA World Cup.
-It dethroned that song four weeks later.
-The single also entered the French physical chart at number one in late August 2010, selling 17,300 units in the first week, which was the highest weekly sales for a single since August 2008.
-It remained at number one for a total of thirteen weeks, as of 30 November 2010.
-The music video received over 5 million views on YouTube in two months.
+In late July 2010, "Mignon Mignon" reached number two on the SNEP French digital download chart, positioned just behind Shakira's World Cup anthem "Waka Waka (This Time for Africa)".
+It overtook Shakira's single four weeks later to claim the number-one spot.
+The song also debuted at number one on the physical singles chart, selling 17,300 units in its first week—the highest weekly sales figure for a single in France since August 2008.
+The track held the top position for thirteen weeks, while its music video accumulated over 5 million views on YouTube within its first two months.